 Just in case!

 When creating blends, only work with a small amount of oil at a time.
 Once you've found a proportion you like, you can mix a larger batch later.
-Essential oils are precious, and you don't want to mix up 1 oz. of a blend right away, dislike the result, and end up wasting all of that precious oil.
+Essential oils are precious, and you don't want to make a one-ounce batch right off the bat, dislike the result, and end up wasting all that herbal goodness!

 I like to start by formulating with 10 drops.
-This amount is easy to work with as parts and converts nicely for figuring percents:
+This amount is easy to work with and converts nicely for figuring percents:

 10 drops = 10 parts = 100% of the test blend

-This makes an easy blend totaling 10 drops or 10 parts or 100%.
+Notice how this makes for an easy blend totaling 10 drops or 10 parts or 100%.

-Keep in mind the different notes of an aroma as you blend.
+Be mindful of the different notes of each aroma as you blend.
 You will want to include top note oils, middle note oils, and base note oils.
 Trust me, it's worth taking the time to learn about fragrance notes, as it will help you create a more well-rounded scent "story."
-Your goal is to create a blend that you enjoy throughout all of the stages of evaporation.
+Your goal is to create a blend that you enjoy throughout all its stages of evaporation.

-Once you have completed a blend, put some on a perfume blotter or cotton ball and inhale to see how the aromas evaporate.
+From there, put some of your test blend on a perfume blotter or cotton ball and inhale to see how the aromas evaporate.
 This would be the time to add new oils or to boost an ingredient that may not be as prominent as you like.
-Retest the blend the following day to see if I still enjoy the aroma or want to make any adjustments.
+Retest the blend the following day to see if you want to make any more adjustments.
 Getting creative and tweaking recipes is the fun part of experimenting with scents, so grab some of your favorite essential oils and get blending!